gaia-platform/gaia-docs/articles/tutorials/gaia-incubator-example.md

 There is one more concept to review.
 So far, we have explored changes that come either from the ambient environment or direct user intervention.
 But a compelling design concept for writing programs in Gaia is the idea of "forward chaining."
 This is when the firing of one Rule can result in a change to state that immediately triggers the firing of a subsequent Rule.

-Rule 4 in the the Ruleset file illustrates this functionality:
+Rule 4 in the Ruleset file illustrates this functionality:

 ```c++
     // Rule 4:  If the fan is at 70% of its limit and the temperature is still too hot then